 - Since the structure of a human face changes within a year, photographs that are more than 6 months old are not allowed for the application of student visa in China.

-- This restriction is especially applicable for girls.
+- This restriction is especially applicable to girls.
 The face and neck should not be covered by any ornament.

 - The photograph can be of a size of maximum 120KB.